-Retrieve the cDNA transcript sequence for a SummarizedExperiment se the SummarizedExperiment quiet logical, suppress messages a DNAStringSet object
+Retrieve the cDNA transcript sequence for a SummarizedExperiment retrieveCDNA(se, quiet = FALSE)

 This helper function retrieves the cDNA sequence of the transcripts used for expression quantification.
 This function either downloads or loads the transcript sequence from cache, it does not re-order or check against the rows of the SummarizedExperiment (which could be already summarized to genes for example).